-Race for Speaker of the House slides into uncertainty, again
+Race for speaker of the House slides into uncertainty, again

-Less than 24 hours after a narrow majority of House Republicans selected Steve Scalise, R-La., as "speaker designate," his chances of winning enough votes to be elected speaker in a vote on the House floor seemed to be shrinking.
+Less than 24 hours after a narrow majority of House Republicans selected Rep. Steve Scalise, R-La., as speaker designate, his chances of winning enough votes to be elected speaker in a vote on the House floor seemed to be shrinking.
 Any candidate would need roughly 217 votes to be approved.

-By Thursday morning, former House Speaker Kevin McCarthy, R-Calif., was far from encouraging about Scalise's path.
+Speaking to reporters after a nearly three-hour closed-door session, Scalise downplayed the tension and vowed to keep working to woo votes from skeptics.

+"We're going to continue to go through this process as we grow our support and work towards getting this resolved and getting the House back open," Scalise told reporters.

 "It's not an easy task," McCarthy said.
 "It's a big hill."

-Scalise won 113 votes during a closed door vote on Wednesday.
+Scalise won 113 votes during a closed-door vote of House Republicans on Wednesday.
 That was enough to beat House Judiciary Committee Chairman Jim Jordan, R-Ohio, but still far from enough to win on the House floor.

 Serious worries as dysfunction drags on